 Why Play Turbo Tournaments?

-Turbo tournaments are a great option for players who:
+Turbo tournaments are an excellent option for players who:

 - Prefer fast-paced, action-oriented games.